giulianbiolo/gbrt/README.md

 # GBRT
 This is a project which aims to build an efficient photorealistic software renderer in Rust.
-The project aims to provide a simple and efficient implementation of a raytracing algorithm, with a focus on code readability and maintainability.
+The project aims to provide an efficient implementation of a raytracing algorithm, with a focus on code readability and maintainability.
 Here, I took a load of inspiration from ["Ray Tracing in One Weekend"](https://raytracing.github.io/books/RayTracingInOneWeekend.html) and the other books of the trilogy and as such, if you're interested in the topic of raytracing, I really suggest you to read them.

 <p float="left">